When you’re building up your home staging portfolio, it’s tempting to include every home staging photo you’ve taken in your client’s home.

 That’s a wasted opportunity to sell your home staging services because potential clients looking at these photos will think, “I’ve got to de-clutter my kitchen.
 I can do that myself.”

-An effective home staging portfolio only includes photos that will make someone think, “Wow!
+An effective home staging portfolio makes a potential client think, “Wow!
 I never would have thought of doing that on my own.
 I need this home stager to get results like this in my own home.”

 5. Get opinions if you can’t decide which pairs to choose.